 A finely moulded Isin-Larsa/ Old Babylonian light earthenware plaque, featuring the high relief depiction of a long-bearded male figure, portrayed standing, facing right and holding a mace or a sceptre with his right hand.
 Mace heads were believed symbols of rank and authority.
 The figure is shown wearing a headpiece and a short kilt.
 The solemn gesture and the round-ended headpiece might associate the figure to an Isin-Larsa/ Old Babylonian ruler, warrior or even to a deity.
 The plaque might have been used as a votive object, dedicated to deities worshipped in both Sumerian and Akkadian worlds.
 The back of the plaque appears unworked, suggesting that it might have been attached to a temple’s or shrine’s wall.

-Date: The Isin-Larsa/ Old Babylonian Period, Circa 2017-1600 BC Condition: Fine, complete and intact.
+Date: The Isin-Larsa/ Old Babylonian Period, Circa 2025-1600 BC Provenance: From a family collection, formed in 1960's, inherited from the grandfather in circa 1988.
+Sold in London in 2019-2020.
+Condition: Fine, complete and intact.
 The artefact has been mounted on a custom made stand ideal for display.